AJ2O/aws-whitepapers-summary/12-factor.md

   - Example: If the app is receiving very high HTTP traffic, only the web process needs to be scaled out, rather than the entire app

 ## IX.
 Disposability
+**Maximize robustness with fast startup and graceful shutdown**

+- Processes should be **disposable**, meaning they can be started or stopped any time
+  - Facilitates elastic scaling and rapid deployment of [code](#i-codebase) or [config](#iii-config) changes
+- Processes should strive to **minimize startup time**
+  - From the launch command to being ready to receive requests, this should take a few seconds
+- Processes should **shut down gracefully** when they receive a [SIGTERM](https://en.wikipedia.org/wiki/Signal_(IPC)#SIGTERM) signal
+  - This may include to stop listening for requests, allow current requests to complete, then exiting
+- Processes should be **robust against sudden death**, such as the case of hardware failure
+  - Example: use a queueing backend that returns jobs to the queue when clients disconnect or time out, such as [Beanstalkd](https://beanstalkd.github.io/) or [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/)

 ## X. Dev/Prod Parity